vbala29/Projectile-Tracking-System/README.md

 # SPLAT-CIWS
-Simple Projectile Locating and Aiming Tower - a Close in Weapons System by Vikram Bala and Andy Liu.
+Simple Projectile Locating and Aiming Tower (SPLAT) - a Close in Weapons System (CIWS) by Vikram Bala and Andy Liu.
 ESE350 Spring 2022 Final Project.

 # Media